OK-Penalty-218/bakup/README.md

 ```

 ## Other Functionality
-This package has 4 different types of backups: manual, hourly, daily, and weekly.
+This package has 4 different types of backups: manual, hourly, daily, and weekly.<br>
-To remove all, but 1 of each type of backup files run command: ```bakup-autoremove```
+To remove all, but 1 of each type of backup files run command: ```bakup-autoremove```<br>
 To purge all backup files run command: ```bakup-purge```